-There are many studies on the therapeutic benefits of cannabinoids, and cannabidiol in medical cannabis is no exception.
+There are many studies on the therapeutic benefits of moon rocks delivery, and cannabidiol in medical cannabis is no exception.
 In fact, studies have shown that cannabidiol inhibits the reward-facilitating effects of morphine and other opioids.
 But, cannabidiol’s therapeutic effect on multiple sclerosis symptoms has not been proven yet.
 However, there are signs of progress.

 Cannabidiol is produced by dissolving cannabis leaves and flowers into a solvent.
 It is then diluted in an edible oil.
 The solvents used to extract the compound range from organic and relatively innocuous organic solvents to dangerous chemicals, like petroleum-ether.
 In addition, the cannabis is usually processed by winterization, which removes plant parts and other compounds.
 However, this process does not completely remove the cannabinoids from the plant.